colibris-framework/colibris/README.md

 ## Cache

-The caching mechanism is configured via the `CACHE` variable in `settings.py`.
-It defaults to `{}`, in which case the local in-memory backend is used.
+The caching mechanism is configured via the `CACHE` variable in `${PACKAGE}/settings.py`.
+Caching is disabled by default.

 #### Usage